awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 DB instance class support varies according to the version and edition of SQL Server\.
 For instance class support by version and edition, see [DB instance class support for Microsoft SQL Server](CHAP_SQLServer.md#SQLServer.Concepts.General.InstanceClasses)\.

 **Oracle**
 DB instance class support varies according to the Oracle Database version and edition\.
 RDS for Oracle supports additional memory\-optimized instance classes\.
 These classes have names of the form db\.r5\.*instance\_size*\.tpc*threads\_per\_core*\.mem*ratio*\.
-For the vCPU count and memory allocation for each optimized class, see [Supported Oracle DB instance classes](Oracle.Concepts.InstanceClasses.md#Oracle.Concepts.InstanceClasses.Supported)\.
+For the vCPU count and memory allocation for each optimized class, see [Supported RDS for Oracle instance classes](Oracle.Concepts.InstanceClasses.md#Oracle.Concepts.InstanceClasses.Supported)\.

 In the following table, you can find details about supported Amazon RDS DB instance classes for each Amazon RDS DB engine\.